Basically, a training contract is the step between your academic life and your life as a qualified solicitor.

 - Trainees must gain practical experience in at least three areas of English law (spending at least three months in each).
 In practice transactional and contentious experience is required.
 Some firms, who may be unable to provide the necessary experience, send trainees on litigation courses or secondments that fulfil the contentious requirement.

 - Trainees must complete the Professional Skills Course, which covers three areas: finance and business skills, advocacy and communication, and client care and professional standards.
 The firm has to pay the course fees for trainees’ first attempt at the course.

 “Trainees should view the training contract as an opportunity to be a sponge and soak up all the right ways to be the lawyer they want to be.
 A degree of open-mindedness about your career is imperative.”

 The norm is to spend time in four departments over two years (six months in each).
 Each stint is called a seat.
-At some firms you’ll do six four-month seats or some other more bespoke arrangement.
-At very small firms it’s likely that your training won’t be as structured.
-Sometimes trainees repeat a seat in the firm's largest department or the department in which you hope to qualify into, especially during six-seat schemes.
+At some firms you’ll do six four-month seats or some other more bespoke arrangement; at very small firms it’s likely that your training won’t be as structured.
+Trainees will sometimes repeat a seat in the firm's largest department or the one they hope to qualify into, especially during six-seat schemes.

 You will be allocated a supervisor in each seat who will be responsible for giving you assignments and (hopefully) helping out with any questions you have.
-Supervisors are typically mid-level to senior associates/assistants or partners.
-Usually you will share an office with your supervisor or sit near them in an open-plan setting.
+Supervisors are typically mid-level to senior associates/assistants or partners, and usually you will share an office with your supervisor or sit near them in an open-plan setting.
 You may also have the opportunity to spend a seat seconded to one of your firm’s clients or one of its overseas offices.
 Appraisals are important, and most firms will arrange a formal meeting between trainee and supervisor/HR at the end of each seat and probably also midway through.

 What the experience entails